 The curse didn’t take effect right away.
 Corky didn’t turn into a pillar of salt or burst into flames.
 Corky didn’t even hear the baby cry.
 After he counted to 10 a second time he pressed the other buttons and left that building empty-handed.
 Again.
 But he didn’t care.
 He tried and that was what mattered.
 If you try your best nobody can ask for anything more.
 Corky lived his life by that mantra.
 But that life wouldn’t last through the night.
 Shortly after Corky turned the corner, heading up the block just like his map told him to, things took a sinister turn.
 First, a crazy homeless man threw a bottle full of urine at him.
 The throw was short, because crazy homeless men almost always overestimate their arm strength but the bottle still shattered at his feet and the acrid smelling contents splashed up on his pants.
 Corky smiled and said hello, causing the crazy homeless man to run off into the shadows like a wild dog.
 Corky pressed on and so did the curse until his greatest fear was realized.

 As corky reached the next apartment building, he noticed an small bag sitting on the stoop.
-Again his small, muddled brain processed some basic instructions.
+Again his brain processed some basic instructions.
 “Trash goes in the trash can,” Corky, now reeking of urine, gleefully sang to himself.
 He reached down and picked up the bag which now contained a few ounces of stale beer in a 24 ounce can and a half-eaten Snowball.
 And bees.
 Angry yellow jackets worked into a frenzy by booze, sugar and the hot sun beating down on the cement stairway.
 They didn’t enjoy having their new home molested and they didn’t care if Corky was “special”.

 Corky was confused at first, as the angry hornets buzzed around his head.
 He swatted at them and they got angry.
 He swatted some more and they grew angry still.
 That’s when Corky realized what those tiny yellow buzzing things were.
-“BEES” he screamed in the genuine terror only somebody so naïve could feel.
+“BEES” he screamed in the genuine terror only somebody so innocent could feel.
 Corky ran away as fast as he could, which wasn’t fast at all considering his short, squat stature and his lack of coordination.
-The yellow jackets gave chase and the rest of the hive, following the chemical signal emitted by the others.
+The yellow jackets gave chase and the rest of the hive, following the chemical signal emitted by the others, joined.
 Corky was doomed.

 Eventually he stumbled into an empty lot and the yellow jackets swarmed.
 Stinging his soft, pudgy body over and over again.
 They would not stop…it was the curse, you see…and Corky was left to die in that empty lot, sweating, sobbing and suffocating.